crownstone/crownstone-lib-hue/documentation/CrownstoneHue.md

  - [Event calls](/documentation/EventCalls.md)

 ## About
 The Crownstone Hue class is the front of the module.
-Even tho the objects given by it might work fine if you construct them outside the CrownstoneHue class, it is recommendend to use the CrownstoneHue class for creation and removal of Bridges and Lights as it has a few extra functions.
+Even though the objects given by it might work fine if you construct them outside the CrownstoneHue class, it is recommendend to use the CrownstoneHue class for creation and removal of Bridges as it has a few extra checks.

 ## Usage
 ### Import